-Murray out of US Open after Berrettini defeat
+British pair Murray and Draper out of US Open

 Murray, 35, paid the price for a slow start as he lost 6-4 6-4 6-7 (1-7) 6-3 against the 13th seed.

+Fellow Briton Jack Draper is also out after having to retire injured from his match against Russia's Karen Khachanov.

+Draper, 20, levelled at one-set all, and served for the third set, but had to stop when trailing 6-5.

-Murray was the first of four British men playing in the third round at Flushing Meadows, with Jack Draper hoping to advance on Friday.
+Murray and Draper were among the four British men to reach the third round at Flushing Meadows, setting a new record for the nation at the US Open.

-Draper, who has never gone so far at a major, plays Russia's Karen Khachanov.

 British number one Cameron Norrie, seeded seventh, and 20th seed Dan Evans make up the quartet and play their last-32 matches on Saturday.